 I have two boxes of toys that aren’t available for the kids to play with every day.
 It’s the two boxes of train tracks.
 When the kids are ready to play with them, great!
 I’ll get them down and they can build and play trains.
 But I’m not in the business of picking up boxes of toys that have been dumped and not played with.

 3. Narrow down the toys to things they actually play with.

 Get some timeless and versatile toys.
 The toys that they can play with at several stages of life.

 Think blocks.
 Somethings like these:Melissa & Doug Standard Unit Solid-Wood Building Blocks With Wooden Storage Tray (60 pcs)

 Blocks can be used for so many different things and it forces your kids to be creative with their play.

 I have something against toys with batteries.
 Maybe it’s just personal preference, buuuut, I feel like when toys are designed to ENTERTAIN than my kids become less and less creative.
 I want my kids to grow up being well-rounded individuals who can think for themselves and don’t have to rely on something else to keep them entertained.

 As an added bonus: the fewer toys you have, the more your kids will play with them.

-I’ll say it again, the fewer toys you have, the more creative your kids will be and they will play with the toys they DO have.
 Especially with young kids, it is easy for them to get overwhelmed.
-It’s like a sensory overload, so when you have piles of toys, and shelves and shelves of objects for them to play with, my guess is they’ll do what my kids did- they’ll dump them out but hardly play with them.
+It’s like a sensory overload, so when you have PILES of toys, and shelves and shelves of objects for them to play with, my guess is they’ll do what my kids did- they’ll dump them out but hardly play with them.

 When I minimized our toys, my boys could go in the closet and grab something out of the toy shelf and play with it- for hours.
 It’s amazing.